DecentraLabsCom/Smart-Contract-Specifications/README.md

 #### 📢 Events

-The following table lists the events emitted by PrviderFacet.
+The following table lists the events emitted by ProviderFacet.

 | Event            | Description                                        | Parameters                                                                 |
 |------------------|----------------------------------------------------|----------------------------------------------------------------------------|